-- Ensure you're “Open to opportunities” - this allows recruiters and connections to see that you are proactively looking for your next role.
+- Ensure you're “Open to opportunities”.
+This allows recruiters and connections to see that you're proactively looking for your next role.

-- Your personal profile should change with every role you apply for.
-Make it specific to the job you're applying for.
+- Your profile should be adapted to the role you're applying for.

 - Some of your experience may not be relevant to the job you're applying for, so keep information to a minimum.
 Always think about your transferable skills.

-- Show your star quality — create an achievement's section to showcase what you do well in your job, as well as what you do.
+- Show your star quality — create an Achievement's section to showcase what you do well in your job.

-- What to include - what is your motivation for applying to this role?
-How do your skills transfer to the role profile of the job?
+- How do your skills transfer to the role profile of the job?